 Being overweight is incredibly common in the UK and a recent survey by the UK's National Obesity Forum found that around 26% of the adult population is considered to be above their ideal weight range.
 With many experts suggesting that this statistic is likely to continue rising, there has been an increasing concern among the public and among healthcare professionals to lower the number of people who are considered to be overweight.

-Healthcare professionals will always suggest changes in lifestyle and diet as the first and best treatment for weight loss, and for most people an improved diet and increase in physical activity will, over time, lead to better general health as well as aesthetic change.
-There are however sometimes factors that can limit a person's ability to lose weight and so some people may require the aid of prescription weight loss treatments.
+Healthcare professionals will always suggest changes in lifestyle and diet as the first and best treatment for weight loss, and for most people, an improved diet and increase in physical activity will, over time, lead to better general health as well as aesthetic change.
+There are, however, sometimes factors that can limit a person's ability to lose weight and so some people may require the aid of prescription weight loss treatments.
 These treatments can in many cases increase the chances of a person achieving their weight loss goals in the event that healthy lifestyle changes alone have not produced the required results.

 Many people are uncertain whether they are actually overweight and, subsequently, are unsure as to whether or not they need to begin to lose weight.
 To determine if a person is at risk, medical professionals use the body mass index (BMI), which determines a person's ratio between height and weight.
-BMI is used to determine whether a person is overweight and is a good way of calculating whether a person is at risk from the health complications that can sometimes occur.
+The BMI is used to determine whether a person is overweight and is a good way of calculating whether a person is at risk of health complications that can sometimes occur.

 A BMI of between 25 and 30 would mean that you are overweight, whilst a BMI of over 30 is an indication for obesity.
 Exceptions can be found in some people, for example in women losing weight after a pregnancy or in athletes with high muscle concentration, but generally, people with a high BMI should be looking for ways to safely lose weight.
 To calculate your BMI, use our BMI calculator.